5 Tips for Laying Geotextiles Flawlessly

 When you’re absolutely confident that you’re ready to start laying your geotextiles and you’ve got your joins/overlaps planned out, you can start getting them secured.

-Landscape group staples or plastic ground fixing pegs are what you’ll need – and when your starting point is secure, you can get the suitable amount of tension on your sheet.
-The tension you need will depend on the manufacturer’s instructions that come with the particular textile you’ve ordered – but you’ll generally want to make sure it’s taut enough to stop any creasing or bunching up that would compromise the layer you’ve created.
+Landscape group staples or plastic ground fixing pegs is usually what you’ll need (glues or tapes can be used also) – and when your starting point is secure, you can get the suitable amount of tension on your sheet.
+The tension you need will depend on the manufacturer’s instructions that come with the particular membrane you’ve ordered – but you’ll generally want to make sure it’s taut enough to stop any creasing or bunching up that would compromise the layer you’ve created.

 Need any help?